 If you're using IntelliJ, click Clean and then click deploy in the Maven menu to deploy the changes.
 Maven will auto-push to the repository using the credentials stored in your settings.xml file.

 Note: If you prefer, you can deploy using the command line.
-Navigate to your robotic process folder and run the command
+Navigate to your robotic task folder and run the command

 mvn clean deploy to push the binaries.

-Follow the steps as described on Deploy Robotic Processes and Apps.
+Follow the steps as described on Deploy Robotic Tasks and Apps.
 Java developers should note:

 On This Page